-Quality improvement has become very important in every organization spanning multiple industrial sectors.
-Maintaining and sustaining the “quality” of the product and services throughout the production process is the main objective of all business enterprises.
-Customers are willing to pay for high-quality products and services only.
-Thus, organizations strive to meet their customer’s requirements by improving their business processes and delivering high-quality products and services.
-These tasks are accomplished by using the 7 quality control tools of quality management.
+Quality improvement has become crucial for all organizations operating in various industrial sectors.
+Every organization aims to maintain and sustain the “quality” of the product and services throughout the production process.
+In addition, Customers are only willing to pay for high-quality products and services.
+Therefore, organizations should strive to meet their customer’s requirements by improving their business processes and delivering high-quality products and services.
+They can accomplish these tasks by using the 7 Quality Control Tools of Quality Management.

 Jump ahead to

-There are seven quality control tools in quality management for process improvement which originated in post-war Japan.
-Kaoru Ishikawa, a professor of engineering at Tokyo University, introduced these 7 QC Tools of quality management.
-These tools are basic and easy to use.
-A simple understanding of these tools helped workers effectively improve the quality of the business process.
-As a result, Japan became one of the first nations to produce high-quality products that not only fulfilled the requirements of the customers but also helped generate a huge amount of profit for the organizations.
-The concept of quality improvement was restricted to the manufacturing industries only at that time.
-Soon, they spread to other industries like pharmaceuticals, healthcare, banking, government, and many more.
+There are seven quality control tools in quality management for process improvement, which originated in post-war Japan.
+Kaoru Ishikawa, a professor of Engineering at Tokyo University, introduced these 7 QC Tools of Quality Management.
+Since these tools are basic and easy to use.
+This helped workers effectively improve the quality of the business process.
+As a result, Japan has become one of the first nations to produce high-quality products.
+The tool not only fulfilled the requirements of the customers but also helped generate a huge amount of profit for the organizations.
+Earlier, the quality improvement concept was used only in the manufacturing industries.
+Later, it extended to a wide range of other sectors, including finance, healthcare, government, and pharmaceuticals.

-When the concept reached the west, automotive and manufacturing industries in America developed it further to match the high-quality production processes of their competitors in Japan.
-This resulted in the introduction of the concept of Lean and Six Sigma which became the fundamental of quality management.
+When the quality improvement concept reached the West, the automotive and manufacturing industries in America developed it further to match the high-quality production processes of their competitors in Japan.
+This resulted in the introduction of the concepts of Lean and Six Sigma, which became the fundamentals of Quality Management.
 However, the 7 QC Tools are still in practice along with the new process improvement methodologies of Lean, Six Sigma, TQM (Total Quality Management), and Lean Six Sigma.
 Hence, the seven quality control tools of quality management are believed to be the gold standards for process improvement.

 Fishbone or Ishikawa Diagram

-The Fishbone or Ishikawa Diagram is also known as the cause-and-effect diagram was introduced by Kaoru Ishikawa.
+The Fishbone or Ishikawa Diagram is also known as the cause-and-effect diagram, introduced by Kaoru Ishikawa.
 It helps users to identify the causes or factors of the effect or problem and solve them accordingly.
 Ishikawa Diagram looks like a fish’s skeleton with the fish head to the right of the diagram and the bones branching off behind it to the left.
 It helps in identifying the root cause of the problem and improving the business process by finding the solution to the effect.

-It is also known as a scatter plot and is a statistical quality control tool.
-Scatter diagram serves the same purpose as the fishbone diagram while establishing a relationship between the causes and the overall effect.
+Scatter Diagram or scatter plot is a statistical quality control tool.
+The scatter diagram serves the same purpose as the fishbone diagram while establishing a relationship between the causes and the overall effect.
 These are depicted as variables – X and Y and are used by quality management professionals to analyze the relationship between the two variables.
 After establishing the relation, professionals can start working toward finding the solution to the problems.
 Professionals can use any number of independent and dependent variables to create a scatter plot.

-Introduced by Karl Pearson, a histogram is a bar graph that shows the frequency distribution on each bar.
+Histogram was introduced by Karl Pearson.
+A histogram is a bar graph that shows the frequency distribution on each bar.
 It is used to study the areas of improvement that are needed at any given point in time in the production process.
-Quality professionals use this very often in studying various data like days of the week, physical measurements, the time needed to complete tasks, etc. Furthermore, Histogram helps in analyzing and interpreting the actions of various data sets to control quality.
+Quality professionals use this tool for studying various data like days of the week, physical measurements, the time needed to complete tasks, etc. Furthermore, Histogram helps in analyzing and interpreting the actions of various data sets to control quality.

-This quality control tool is also called Shewhart chart after Walter A. Shewhart.
-A control chart is a statistical chart used to determine the stability and predictability of the process over time.
+This quality control tool is also called the Shewhart chart after Walter A. Shewhart.
+A Control Chart is a statistical chart used to determine the stability and predictability of the process over time.
 It helps in reducing process variation by comparing the current data to historical data.
 Moreover, Control Chart helps in decision making for process improvement goals.

 This QC Tool named after Vilfredo Pareto is used to determine the biggest contributors to a particular problem.
-Identifying these factors will help quality management professionals in adjusting the causes and rectifying the problem easily.
-It is represented in a combination of bar graph and line graph.
+Identifying these factors will help quality management professionals adjust to the causes and rectify the problem easily.
+Pareto chart is represented in a combination of bar graph and line graph.
 The 80-20 rule, which claims that 20% of the key factors account for 80% of an issue, is the foundation of the Pareto chart.
-The remaining 20% of the problem is caused by minor factors that amount to 80%.
+The remaining 20% of the problem is caused by small elements that together account for 80% of the problem.

-This is used to collect quantitative or qualitative data.
-This quality control tool is referred to as a tally sheet when it’s used for collecting quantitative data.
-The purpose of a check sheet is to list important data or information in a table and check their status, this helps in understanding the progress of the production process, find patterns, and solve problems.
+Professionals utilize check sheets to collect quantitative or qualitative data.
+This quality control tool is called a tally sheet when it’s used for collecting quantitative data.
+The purpose of a check sheet is to list important data or information in a table and check their status.
+This helps in understanding the progress of the production process, find patterns, and solve problems.

 This quality control and assurance tool is also called a flowchart or run chart.
-It divides data into categories and classifies them into groups.
+Stratification divides data into categories and classifies them into groups.
 Depicting data in a visual representation helps quality professionals derive meaningful information from them, ultimately leading to process improvement.
 Moreover, Stratification improves understanding of the process, and identifies inefficiencies or bottlenecks.

 Importance of 7 QC Tools of Quality Management

-As mentioned earlier, the 7 QC Tools can be used in collaboration with other quality management methodologies.
+The 7 QC Tools can be used in collaboration with other quality management methodologies.
 For example, in the Define stage of the DMAIC phases of Lean Six Sigma, Flowcharts are used.
 Fishbone diagrams, Pareto charts, and Control charts are used in the Measure stage.
 Scatter diagrams, Histograms, and Check sheets are utilized to analyze data in the Analyze stage.
 Control charts are used in the Improve and Control phases of Six Sigma.
-Therefore, we can conclude that having the right knowledge and training in understanding the 7 QC Toolsof Quality Management can be very beneficial for quality management professionals as well as the organizations they work in.